 In conclusion, accurate and complete metadata is essential for the music industry.
 It improves discoverability, copyright protection, user experience, marketing, and data analysis.

-Therefore, it is important for music businesses and platforms to prioritize metadata accuracy and completeness.
+Therefore, music businesses and platforms need to prioritize metadata accuracy and completeness.

 Tips For Optimizing Your Metadata